 First and foremost, write a schedule to pace yourself

 Even if you might be passionate about cleaning your home, overexertion can often be counterproductive.
 While you might push yourself to get a lot of cleaning done when you get home from a hard day, you could end up getting sick – which in turn causes more trouble at work.
 Keep in mind that no matter how much you might want to get the job done, you will end up suffering more if your body pays for your choices.

 To keep stress levels low, it is never a bad idea to write down a plan for how you intend to tackle home cleaning.
 You do not have to spend too much time in the day, as it can be spread out, even over the course of several weeks.

 If stress feels unavoidable, hire some help

 If you feel like stress levels are high no matter what you do, keep in mind that you are not alone in your endeavor.
 You can get the help of a cleaner to help clean and organize your home without any of the trouble or anxiety that comes with it.
-If your source of stress comes from junk that is too heavy to carry, such as vehicles, you might want to call a professional junk removal Chicago company for help.
+If your source of stress comes from junk that is too heavy to carry, such as vehicles, you might want to call a junk removal service company for help.